Is It Low FODMAP?

 risk instantly.

 120+ common foods rated Low, Moderate, or High.
-Safe-portion notes.
+Portion notes.
 Track your day.
 Free to use.

 Evidence-basedRatings from trusted FODMAP sources.

-Track your dayLog foods and spot your triggers.
+Track your dayLog foods and compare personal patterns.

 Private & freeNo signup.
 Your data stays yours.